About this Install Guide

 WantedBy=multi-user.target

-The commands below are for any Linux distribution using systemd.
+The following commands are for any Linux distribution that uses systemd.

 To start the VNC service: